-Shopify is one of the best platforms that offer a wide variety of opportunities to attract more visitors to the online store, provide them with the best services, and turn them into regular customers.
+Shopify is one of the best platforms that offers a wide variety of opportunities to attract more visitors to your online store, provide them with the best services, and turn them into regular customers.
 However, there is a but!
+You must always remember about Shopify speed optimization.
 Your website might be beautifully designed, have numerous features, and offer the most competitive terms of purchase and delivery.
 But if your site is slow, none of those benefits matter.
 Your potential customers will abandon ship without making a single purchase.

 We know this too well because we work on Shopify performance optimization for different stores every day, and we know exactly how site speed affects conversions.